 While it is the 100th anniversary of the National Park System and the 75th for this particular park, it is the 200th anniversary of cave tours being given!
 On any one given day during the summer, there are about 40 park rangers on duty, talking to visitors.
 They are all assigned various tours, while also serving time in the visitor center to answer questions and help visitors.
 At a minimum, each one talks to about 150 people.
 Sadly, they are going to have to cut staff due to budget constraints, so that means fewer tours will be given.
 They will be looking for more volunteers and civilians to staff the park.

 We also learned it took $5 million to repair the “Historic Tour.”
 So that may explain the budget cuts!
 There are five different entrances for the cave tours.
 I showed a picture of the entrance for the Frozen Niagara Tour we took, linked here from our last post.
 But there are a total of 27 entrances, some used by researchers of the Cave Research Foundation, a non-profit established in the late 1940s which grew out of the efforts of cave explorers.
-Their most notable find was about 15 years ago, when they found another cave that had not been explored since 1816.
-They also found foot prints and artifacts that were carbon dated to 2000 – 5000 years ago: cut bones, iron, rock shoulders, baskets, charcoal and torch fragments used while searching for minerals and flint.
+Their most notable find was about 15 years ago when they found another cave that had not been explored since 1816.
+They also found footprints and artifacts that were carbon-dated to 2000 – 5000 years ago: cut bones, iron, rock shoulders, baskets, charcoal, and torch fragments used while searching for minerals and flint.
 They also found bodies there from 2,500 years ago.
-They have been left in place out of respect of the possibility it was there burial grounds.
+They have been left in place out of respect for the possibility it was their burial grounds.
 The cave entrances are locked at night.

 The pictures below end our first day at Mammoth Cave National Park!
-Next up, trip to Bowling Green to see the Corvette Museum and Shaker Village.
+Next up, is a trip to Bowling Green to see the Corvette Museum and Shaker Village.

 But ask the animals, and they will teach you,

 or the birds in the sky, and they will tell you;

 or speak to the earth, and it will teach you,